 The annual, four-day SCBWI Summer Conference starts tomorrow!
 For some of us, it starts tonight—with some pre-conference karaoke (woo hoo!!).
 And for some, it started yesterday.

-I will see many good conference friends at karaoke tonight—Woo hoo!!
-My husband is bringing our new video camera, hoping to capture me shaking this pregnant belly to some inspired hip hop (which is so wrong.)
+I will see many good friends at karaoke tonight—woo hoo!!
+My husband is bringing our new video camera, hoping to capture me shaking this pregnant belly to some hip hop (which is so wrong).
 This will definitely be his last chance.

 Unless . . .
 I make an appearance at the SCBWI party Saturday night . . . ??
-The theme is "Black and White," and this body is perfect for a penguin . . .
+This year's theme is "Black and White," and this body would make a perfect penguin . . .

 I'm just sayin'. ;)

 P.S.
 Time permitting, I may still post a few informal pictures from around the fringes of the conference, afterward.
 There look to be some promising goings-ons this year.

 Okay, but seriously now.
 I need to solve my book's problems now.

 Do you hear me, universe??!? shakes fist at sky